EDUCATION IS FOR THE BIRDS!

 Thailand took a hammering recently, deserved of course, for the being a centre for passport theft and passport forgery.
 But really if a terrorist wanted to say re-invent himself as a University Professor with many doctorates there is no better place to go to for these than the Indian sub continent - including of course Sri Lanka.

-Thai schools, colleges and universities, need people with English language skills, so much that they turn a blind eye to some of the diplomas and degrees on offer from educational establishments in places the former British Empire....on which of course the sun has now set.
+Thai schools, colleges and universities, need people with English language skills, so much that they turn a blind eye to some of the diplomas and degrees on offer from educational establishments in places in the former British Empire....on which of course the sun has now set.

 Now Thailand has serious educational problems.
-It is in desperate need of teachers but to teach here they really should have degrees....So these degrees surface on CV's for foreigners applying for jobs here.
+It is in desperate need of teachers, but to teach here they really should have degrees....So these degrees surface on CV's for foreigners applying for jobs here.

 Of course I am not saying these people cannot teach - but sometimes one cannot help wonder at the at their CV's.

 Take for instance Dr. Edward Roy Krishnan, formerly a major contributor to the Bangkok Post's education supplement and a Malaysian on Indian origin.

 He has put his CV up on the net - (It can be found here) and at 14 pages this is a real humdinger.
 Dr. Krishnan I should point out is not a terrorist.
 Were he to be I am sure the Post would not have taken his copy.

 Actually large parts of Roy Krishnan's over the top CV - are true, although every meeting he attends he seems to put down as something of a 'Research Project'.

 And despite his peculiar qualifications he has carried everything off so well in the foreign education community in Bangkok that he has become something of a star in it.
 Although he is Malaysian he does not show any Malaysian academic achievements at all apart from British GCE 'O' Levels - taken at the ages of 15 and 16 but he does not state which one or ones he got.